Jdinis8/PDE/README.md

 ## FAQ

-In the python file __graphicmaker.py__, the _filename_ variable points to the place where the __output.txt__ file should be.
+In the python (inside the python folder) file __graphicmaker.py__, the _filename_ variable points to the place where the __output.txt__ file should be.
 You must adapt this to the folder where you are going to have this repository.
+This must be done in the file __gifmaker.py__ as well, when declaring the variables _imgs_ and when saving the video file in the command __clip.write_videofile__.